LouisJustinTALLOT/cpp-docs.fr-fr/docs/cppcx/platform-stathreadattribute-class.md

 ### <a name="return-value"></a>Valeur de retour

-Chaîne qui représente l’objet actif.
+Chaîne qui représente l'objet actuel.

 ## <a name="see-also"></a>Voir aussi